yujunz/gitlab.com-runbooks/howto/yubikey.md

 Now that we have a master key, a good practice is to generate a revocation certificate in the event that we lose the password or the key is compromised.

+**Note:** In some versions you do not see the key id in the gpg output.
+You can use your email here.

 ```
 > gpg --gen-revoke FAEFD83E > /Volumes/GitLab/gpg_config/FAEFD83E-revocation-certificate.asc